charles-uno/charles-uno.github.io/_posts/2019-09-10-once-upon-a-time.md

 | ... [[Sylvan Scrying]] → [[Once Upon a Time]]    | 21% | 60% |
 | ...
 Other stuff → [[Once Upon a Time]]           | 22% | 66% |

-<p class="table-caption">Odds to have Tron by each turn.
+<span class="table-caption">Odds to have Tron by each turn.
 Values are cumulative, so "≤T4" is the odds to do so on turn four or earlier.
-All values ±2%.</p>
+All values ±2%.</span>

 [Tron]: https://www.mtggoldfish.com/archetype/modern-tron-46482#paper